 Next, you can select a template for a physical product, digital product, or variable product.

 Once you click the ‘Go’ button, you’ll be taken to the product editor.
 Alternatively, you can add new products by going to the Products » Add New page from your WordPress menu.

 First, you need to provide a title for your product and then a detailed description.

 After that, you need to scroll down a little to the ‘Product Data’ box.
-This is where you will select the product type, add product pricing, shipping, and other information.
+This is where you will select the product type, add product pricing, shipping costs, grouped products, and other information.

 Next, you will see a product short description box.
 This description will be used on different product pages on your website.
 You need to add a catchy and informative short description that helps you get more clicks.

 Nothing makes a product page more useful than product images.
 WooCommerce makes it super simple to add product images and even product image galleries to go along with each product.

 First, you need to add the main product image.
 This will be the main product image that’s used on the shop pages across your store.

 Below that you can add multiple images to create a product image gallery.

 Now review all the product information that you have added so far.
 If everything looks alright, then you are ready to make this product live on your store.